The National Certificate of Educational Achievement (NCEA) is the main national qualification for secondary school

-A student can also be awarded an endorsement in a particular subject, so there is plenty of reason for a student to strive for the best result possible.
-The Achievement Standards' grades are now the important signs as to whether or not the student is likely to achieve at the next level.
+A student can also be awarded an endorsement in a particular subject, so there is plenty of reason for a student to strive for the best results possible.
+The Achievement Standards grades are now the important signs as to whether or not the student is likely to achieve at the next level.

-In the course outlines on the college website all NCEA Level 1 subjects indicated what the pre-requisites were for Level 2 courses.
+In the course outlines on the College website all NCEA Level 1 subjects indicate what the pre-requisites are for Level 2 courses.
 This varies from subject to subject and may include a range of "Achieved" grades or an indication that "Merit" in a particular Achievement Standard will be likely to be needed to succeed at the next level.
 As well we expect that now that students know explicitly what is required to gain each of the standards that they will be motivated to set goals and challenge themselves to try to be awarded the best standard they possibly can.

-These “practice” assessments are held during the year and during the suspended timetable towards the end of Term 3.
+These “practice” assessments are held throughout the year and during the suspended timetable towards the end of Term 3.
 We expect and hope our students will study well and treat these opportunities really seriously.
-They provide the opportunity to see how much they know already in terms of understandings, skills and content.
+They provide the chance to see how much they know already in terms of understandings, skills and content.
 The "estimated" grades they receive give them an indication of where they are at currently.
-As well students are receiving valuable feedback from teachers about what they still need to learn and work on.
+In addition, students receive valuable feedback from teachers about what they still need to learn and work on.
 These practice opportunities also assist them to become more assured and confident about their examination skills.
 The results from these “practice” assessments may be required should a student be unable to sit the NZQA exams in November.

 The weighting of internal to external varies from subject to subject.
-Check out each course on the fortnightly ATL's (Attitudes to Learning) viewable from the Edge App on your phone at the end of the even weeks each term.
-Each standard is listed with a particular Credit value and whether it is Internally or Externally assessed.
-Please note - some courses have no external achievement standards.
-They have internal achievement standards only - such as Physical Education and Religious Education.
+Check out each course your child is enrolled for on Edge to see how many standards are internally assessed and how many are externally assessed.
+Please note - some courses have no external achievement standards and have internal achievement standards only - e.g. Physical Education and Religious Education.